knbknb/kbehrend5.netlify.com/content/contact/_index.md

 Well, I am not looking for work at this time.

-I've created this blog just for personal development.
+I've created this blog just for [personal development](/about).

 But you can always contact me via the links shown in the sidebar, or by using the form below.

-Ask me anything (but not too diffcult) about working as a geoscientist-developer in Germany, the Berlin area, R programming, typo3/LAMP development, Ubuntu tinkering, or anything else.
+Ask me anything (but not too diffcult) about

+- working as a developer (focus on Geosciences),
+- the Berlin area, or Germany,
+- R programming,
+- Typo3/LAMP development,
+- Ubuntu tinkering,
+- anything else.